chrisgrieser/nvim-dr-lsp/README.md

 ## Highlight references for the word under the cursor
 - Definitions are under-dashed, references are under-dotted.
-- These are set up automatically for you as soon as the buffer is attached to an LSP client.
 - The time for the highlights to show up depends on the [updatetime option](https://neovim.io/doc/user/options.html#'updatetime').
 It's recommended to set it to something like 300&nbsp;ms.